mozilla/nunjucks/docs/templating.md

 ### batch

-Batch returns a list of lists with the given number of items:
+Return a list of lists with the given number of items:

 **Input**